post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 The security analysis relies crucially on the TLS 1.3 message transcript, and one cannot assume a similar hybridisation is secure in other protocols.

 For all groups, both client and server MUST NOT reuse the ECDH or the ML-KEM part of the key share.
 Reusing ephemeral keys relates key material in different connections that should not be related.
-A vulnerability (theoretical, bad implementation like no public-key validation, or side channesl) combined with reuse can enable an attacker to recover the shared secret in another connection.
-Reuse also have significant privacy issues as it allows passive observers to correlate different connections.
+A vulnerability (theoretical, bad implementation like no public-key validation, or side channels) combined with reuse can enable an attacker to recover the shared secret in another connection.
+Reuse also has significant privacy issues as it allows passive observers to correlate different connections.
 NIST's special publication 800-56ar3 {{!SP56A}} forbids reuse by requiring that "An ephemeral private key shall be used in exactly one key-establishment transaction".

 Implementers are encouraged to use implementations resistant to side-channel attacks, especially those that can be applied by remote attackers.